 Mayor of Sefton

-The Mayor, Councillor Robinson and his wife Wendy (Mayoress of Sefton) have been married since 1987 and will be celebrating their 30th Wedding Anniversary during their term of office.
+The Mayor, Councillor Robinson and his wife Wendy (Mayoress of Sefton) have been married since 1987.
 They have two sons and one daughter and have two grandchildren.

 The Mayor, Councillor Robinson was a Fireman within the Merseyside Fire & Rescue Service from 1978 to 2010, he has been a Councillor for Derby Ward since May 2011, and he is also a Church Warden at Christ Church in Bootle.